-History of Underfloor Heating
+The History of Underfloor Heating

 Underfloor heating throughout history has been used as a luxurious heating source throughout time right until up to the modern day.
 Although modern innovations have made underfloor heating more accessible to a wide range of homeowners, they were certainly luxurious additions to properties in the past.

 In this article, we take a look at some of the civilisations that invented, innovated and produced underfloor heating systems as well as how this has been adapted to the modernised underfloor heating systems that exist on the market today.
-If you are looking to find out more about underfloor heating systems then enquire with Easyflow using an online contact form on our website or telephone now on: 01743 298001
+If you are looking to find out more about underfloor heating systems then enquire with Easyflow using an online contact form on our website or telephone now on: 01743 298001.

-Who Invented the Underfloor Heating System?
+Who Invented Underfloor Heating ?

-The earliest underfloor heating system was discovered in modern-day North Korea.
-These systems were thought to have been invented in 5,000BC!
-These floors were either heated or baked which would later be coined as an ‘ondol’ or ‘warm stone’ around the end of the 19th century.
-Evidence suggests that early ondols initiated as gudeul which was essentially a cooking and heating system in the home.
-When a fire was lit inside the furnace to cook, the flame would extend horizontally due to the fact that the flue entry was situated beside the furnace.
-If the smoke was to travel upwards then the fire would extinguish too quickly and would not be able to cook food for long enough.
-Then a series of passages would guide the flame with the smoke with entire rooms being built on the furnace flue to create rooms that could enjoy underfloor heating!
+When a fire was lit inside the furnace to cook, the flame would extend horizontally because the flue entry was situated beside the furnace.
+If the smoke were to travel upwards, then the fire would extinguish too quickly and would not be able to cook food for long enough.
+Then a series of passages would guide the flame with the smoke, with entire rooms being built on the furnace flue to create rooms that could enjoy underfloor heating!

-By 3,000 BC, the Koreans were using a fire hearth system which was used as a form of heating system as well as an early iteration of an oven.
-It has also been thought that a double hearth system was being used in 900 BC with one hearth being used for cooking and another as a heating system.
-The Ancient Romans & Greeks are well documented as having used underfloor heating systems in the form of hypocausts.
-These systems raised the floor with pillars while hot air passed through the space beneath to heat the flooring.
+The first underfloor heating systems were invented as early as 5,000 BC.
+Modern underfloor heating systems as we know them started development in the 1800s and would not receive widespread standardisation until the 1980s.
+By 3,000 BC, the Koreans were using a fire hearth system, which was used as a form of underfloor heating system as well as an early iteration of an oven.
+It has also been thought that a double hearth system was being used in 900 BC, with one hearth being used for cooking and another as a heating system.

 The Movement Towards More Advanced Underfloor Heating Methods